When a volunteer leaves: termination, removal, and billing

 To erase a record entirely, contact admin@safepathways.com.
 This is intentionally not self-serve, to protect the compliance history your church may need years later.

-What suspending does to your billing
+What terminating does to your billing

 Troubleshooting

-The Suspend Volunteer button is not there
+The Terminate Volunteer button is not there

-- Your admin role may not include the volunteer-management capability.
+Your admin role may not include the volunteer-management capability.
 Ask your Account Owner to review your clearance.

 I need to remove a volunteer completely

-- Removal is not self-serve, to protect compliance history.
+Removal is not self-serve, to protect compliance history.
 Contact admin@safepathways.com with your church name and the volunteer.

 Notes

-- Removing a record entirely is a Safe Pathways support action, not a self-serve button.
+Removing a record entirely is a Safe Pathways support action, not a self-serve button.

-- For the renewal and expiry side of managing people, see Managing renewals and expirations.
+For the renewal and expiry side of managing people, see Managing renewals and expirations.